 The following year, Crosby suffered a tremendous injury to her knee.
 Some accounts claimed that she fell while disembarking a train; some believe her skirt became caught and she was dragged by a train; and Crosby herself recounted that she slipped on a piece of coal.
 However it happened, Crosby was physically and, for the most part, emotionally crippled by this unfortunate accident.
 Her days of fly fishing and hunting decreased greatly, and her newspaper articles diminished while she was in and out of hospitals.
 For the last twenty years of her life, Fly Rod Crosby devoted her time to her church and community causes.

 Cornelia Crosby will be remembered as someone who devoted her adult life to the improvement and preservation of Maine’s fish and game.
-Besides ushering in the licensing of guides, Crosby promoted catch and release, supported the need to license hunters and the use of red hats to make hunters safe, advanced the idea of catch limits for all fish and game, coined Maine’s promotional phrase “the Playground of the Nation,” proposed a game park for moose, and helped establish the Maine State Museum.
+Besides ushering in the licensing of guides, Crosby promoted catch and release, supported the need to license hunters, and the use of red hats to make hunters visible, advanced the idea of catch limits for all fish and game, coined the promotional phrase “Maine - the nation's playground,” proposed a game park for moose, and helped establish the Maine State Museum.

 Late-nineteenth-century traveling porcelain tea service that once belonged to Crosby, from the collection of the Phillips Historical Society.